 These approaches have been used to help people deal with stress, anxiety, depression, bipolar disorder, eating disorders, borderline personality disorder, chronic pain, high blood pressure and many other conditions.
 I integrate elements from MBSR, MBCT, ACT and DBT into much of my counselling and therapy work.

-There are many ways we can use mindfulness in therapy to help you .
-Some clients find mindfulness meditation very helpful in allowing them to deepen their mindfulness practice and bring this mindfulness forward into other areas of their life.
-With other clients, we find more informal ways to practice mindfulness that allow them to the benefits of mindfulness without adopting a formal meditation practice.
+There are many ways we can use mindfulness in therapy.
+Some clients find mindfulness meditation helpful in allowing them to deepen their mindfulness practice and bring this mindfulness forward into other areas of their life.
+With other clients, we find more informal ways to practice mindfulness that allow them to the benefits of mindfulness without a formal meditation practice.
 I'll work with you to find the most effective and comfortable for you to become more mindful, and incorporate mindfulness into your life.